 Otherwise the server does not need to generate and include this component within the response message (although it still may do it).

-NOTE: This allows that when operating in the validation protocol, if the request contains one signature and it does not contain any of the new optional inputs specified in the present document, the response may actually be the response message specified in [1] with the only difference of the result minor value indicating the result of the validation.
+NOTE: This allows that when operating in the validation protocol, if the request contains one signature and it does not contain any of the new optional inputs specified in the present document, the response may actually be the response message specified in DSS-X core v2.0 [1] with the only difference of the result minor value indicating the result of the validation.

 The server shall generate one component of this type for each processed signature.